- Study at Deakin

 |Deakin course code||M312|

-Deakin’s Bachelor of Laws is designed to produce first-class commercial lawyers.
-The course provides in-depth studies in each of the major areas of legal practice by offering a number of special features.
+Deakin’s Bachelor of Laws is designed to produce first-class lawyers who have a commercial focus.
+The course provides in-depth studies in each of the major areas of legal practice by offering a number of special features including an emphasis on practical legal skills training.

-Popular, intensive International Study Programs are available, allowing you to study in Europe, China or India.
+Popular, intensive International Study Programs are available.
+Previous study tours have included Europe, China or India.

 Deakin’s Bachelor of Laws is designed to satisfy the university component of the requirements to become a barrister and solicitor in Victoria set by the Council of Legal Education (COLE).
 In addition to completing an approved LLB degree, a person seeking admission is required to work for one year as a legal trainee, or to undertake a practical legal training course and in addition they must satisfy the requirement that they are a fit and proper person.